Google's holiday rental service under fire as 40 rivals urge EU antitrust action

 The letter came as Google gears up for a legal battle on Wednesday against the first of three antitrust fines levied by Vestager for using its dominance to promote its price comparison shopping service, squeezing out smaller rivals.

-The Commission said it had received the letter, but declined comment on receipt of the complaint.
+The Commission said it had received the complaint, but declined further comment.

 Google said its search results aim to provide users with the most relevant information.